-NGTL has prepared this Preliminary Caribou Habitat Restoration Plan (CHRP) in accordance with Certificate Condition 7a (Table 1).
-The Preliminary CHRP utilizes lessons learned from existing literature on habitat restoration to focus the strategies and actions that can be put in place to promote restoration of disturbed caribou habitat within the boundaries of the Project footprint (i.e., the construction right-of-way and temporary workspace) in the Chinchaga caribou range.
+NGTL has prepared this Preliminary Caribou Habitat Restoration Plan (CHRP) in accordance with Certificate Condition 10a (Table 1).
+The Preliminary CHRP utilizes lessons learned from existing literature on habitat restoration to focus the strategies and actions that can be put in place to promote restoration of disturbed caribou habitat within the boundaries of the Project footprint (i.e., the construction right-of-way [RoW] and temporary workspace [TWS]) in the Egg-Pony caribou area.
 Based on the literature review, a suite of measures potentially suitable for implementation were identified, and a conceptual guide was developed to identify sites within the Project footprint where certain restoration measures would be appropriate.

-This Preliminary CHRP will be followed by a Final CHRP, which will address Certificate Condition 7b.
+This Preliminary CHRP will be followed by a Final CHRP, which will address Certificate Condition 10b.
 The Final CHRP will expand on the Preliminary CHRP to provide more specific information on the location of restoration sites and specific restoration measures selected, as well as an assessment of residual effects of the Project on caribou habitat.
-An Offset Measures Plan (Preliminary and Final as per Certificate Condition 23) and a Caribou Habitat Restoration and Offset Measures Monitoring Plan (as per Certificate Condition 24) will be prepared and filed separately in accordance with the timelines outlined in the Certificate Conditions.
+An Offset Measures Plan (Preliminary and Final as per Certificate Condition 18), a Caribou Habitat Restoration and Offset Measures Monitoring Plan (as per Certificate Condition 19), and Monitoring Reports outlining the results of the monitoring plan (as per Certificate Condition 20) will be prepared and filed separately in accordance with the timelines outlined in the NEB Certificate Conditions.